-will be organised by the Department of Modern Languages and Literatures on 12-13 April 2019.
+will be organised online by the Department of Modern Languages and Literatures on 16 April 2021.
 The event is open to bachelor and master students who take an interest in research connected to the English language and the literature and culture of English-speaking countries.

 The main aim of the symposium is to offer young researchers an opportunity to share ideas, make new contacts and develop professionally.
 Students present papers and run workshops on a variety of topics connected to British and American studies, including linguistics, literature, media studies, gender studies, teaching, creative writing, and many others.
 The department also publishes a selection of the papers presented at the symposium in the Journal of Student Research in Languages and Literatures (JSRLL).

 We aim to create a friendly and relaxed atmosphere, so we encourage presenters to make their speeches as lively and interactive as possible, and participants to ask questions.

 Proposals for 20-minute presentations should be submitted by 31 January 2021 by submitting a 150-word abstract here.
 Submissions should include the presenter(s)’s name, affiliation, the presentation title, and professional contact information for the presenter(s).

 The event is open to undergraduate and M.A. students.

 February 15, 2021

 Go here for some advice on how to write an abstract.

 A paper is a 20-minute presentation of your original research, followed by discussions.
 Participants are encouraged to present their papers in a way which stimulates interaction and engages the audience.
 Go here for some tips on presenting conference papers.